hyebiny/FaceExtraction_Image_Public/README.md

 # Face Matting
 The goal is matting occlusions that is located in front of human face.
 To find out which occlusion generation technique is the best, I utilized serverl matting networks.
+In this repository, you can use ResNet18, MGMatting, AEMatter, and MODNet.
+If you want RVM(Robust Video Matting), visit other repository &rarr; <a href="https://github.com/hyebiny/FaceExtraction_Video_Public" target="_blank">Video_Face_Matting_Public</a>

 * ResNet18
 * <a href="https://github.com/yucornetto/MGMatting" target="_blank">MGMattings</a> (mask-guided)